 Finally, retinol can help smooth skin texture by strengthening the skin barrier and stabilizing its moisture-holding capacity, resulting in increased hydration and smoother skin.

-While the general consensus is to start using retinol in your mid-twenties, due to this being the time when collagen production begins to slow down, and signs of aging may start to appear, the truth is that it’s never too early or too late to incorporate this anti-aging powerhouse into your skincare routine.
+While most experts would agree the best time to start retinol is in your mid-twenties, it’s never too early or too late to incorporate this anti-aging powerhouse into your skincare routine.

 As I already mentioned, retinol can help with various skin concerns, including acne and uneven skin texture, which can occur in the early teenage years, so don’t be afraid to introduce it into your skincare routine earlier than in your mid-twenties.